-- The acserver.log file (in .../storage/site slice/logs). - The license file, accurev.lic or keys.txt (in .../storage/site_slice).
-[NOTE: keys.txt is not supported as of AccuRev 5.4.] - A screen shot of the error box or a copy of the error text. - Output from accurev info, executed on the AccuRev Server machine. - Output from accurev show users.
+- The acserver.log file (in .../storage/site\slice/logs). - The license file: aclicense.txt, accurev.lic, or keys.txt (in .../storage/site\slice).
+[NOTE: accurev.lic is not supported as of AccuRev 7.0, and keys.txt is not supported as of AccuRev 5.4.] - A screen shot of the error box or a copy of the error text. - Output from accurev info, executed on the AccuRev Server machine. - Output from accurev show users.